JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 """; process=string, post=output_block)
 ```

-These CSV basics should cover most use-cases.
+These CSV basics should cover most usecases.
-For more information, see the [`CSV.jl` documentation](https://csv.juliadata.org/stable){target="_blank}.
+For more information, see the [`CSV.jl` documentation](https://csv.juliadata.org/stable){target="_blank} and specially the [`CSV.File` constructor docstring](https://csv.juliadata.org/stable/#CSV.File){target="_blank}.

 ### Excel {#sec:excel}

 There are multiple Julia packages to read Excel files.
 In this book, we will only look at [`XLSX.jl`](https://github.com/felipenoris/XLSX.jl), because it is the most actively maintained package in the Julia's ecosystem that deals with Excel data.
-As a second benefit, `XLSX.jl` is written in pure Julia, which makes it easy for us to inspect the implementation and to use it.
+As a second benefit, `XLSX.jl` is written in pure Julia, which makes it easy for us to inspect it under the hood and understanding what's going on.

-Install the package via:
+Install the `XSLX.jl` package via:

 ```
 julia> ]